 Tip: Use thinner hand towels if you want to machine stitch your hanging towel.
 If the towel is too thick, you’ll have sew it into the fabric by hand (using blanket stitch), which totally defies the purpose of this project being fast and easy.

 Tip 2: Choose darker or patterned towels.
-These will get grubby and show dirt quickly!
+These will hid the dirt better!

 Another great project to show off remnant fabric in your stash is the baby headband.
 I like to insert elastic into Umi’s headbands so they are more comfortable for her to wear.
 She doesn’t have much hair so I love how wearing headbands stops people mistaking her for a boy. 😁